ClickHouse/clickhouse-docs/docs/en/data-modeling/denormalization.md

 Users have several options for orchestrating this in ClickHouse, assuming a periodic batch load process is acceptable:

-- External tooling - Utilizing tools such as [dbt](https://www.getdbt.com/) and [Airflow](https://airflow.apache.org/) to periodically schedule the transformation.
+- **External tooling** - Utilizing tools such as [dbt](https://www.getdbt.com/) and [Airflow](https://airflow.apache.org/) to periodically schedule the transformation.
 The [ClickHouse integration for dbt](/en/integrations/dbt) ensures this is performed atomically with a new version of the target table created and then atomically swapped with the version receiving queries (via the [EXCHANGE](/en/sql-reference/statements/exchange) command).
-For further details see here.
-- Refreshable Materialized Views (experimental) - Refreshable materialized views can be used to periodically schedule a query with the results sent to a target table.
+- **[Refreshable Materialized Views (experimental)](/en/materialized-view/refreshable-materialized-view)** - Refreshable materialized views can be used to periodically schedule a query with the results sent to a target table.
 On query execution, the view ensures the target table is atomically updated.
 This provides a ClickHouse native means of scheduling this work.

 ### Streaming